F Flusso/Isenberg Faucets: Best In-Depth Independent Review

 Physical Vapor Deposition (PVD)

 PVD is the latest space-age faucet finishing technology, rapidly replacing electroplating as the finish of choice.
 Although the technology was discovered in the 19th century, it was not used in industry until the 1950s and then only rarely due to its great expense.
 Its first use was in nuclear reactors.
-Today, the technology is everywhere and the machinery required is getting smaller, faster, and cheaper all the time.
+Today, PVD technology is everywhere, and the machinery required is getting smaller, faster, and cheaper all the time.

-The process involves loading a vacuum chamber with unfinished faucet components.
-All of the air is replaced with a carefully calculated mix of nitrogen or argon and reactive gases.
 A rod of the metal to be used for the coating is heated to a temperature so high that the metal dissolves into individual atoms.
-These atoms mix with the various reactive gases to get the desired color and finish effects and are then deposited in a very thin layer – 2 to 5 microns – on the faucet components.
+These atoms mix with the various reactive gases to get the desired color and finish effects and are then deposited in a very thin layer, 2 to 5 microns, on the faucet components.

 Despite being just microns thick, a PVD coating is extremely dense and, in consequence, very durable.
 By some estimates, it is up to 20 times more scratch-resistant than electroplated chrome.
 From long experience, we know that PVD is nearly impossible to accidentally scratch or mar, never fades or changes color, and resists all forms of soiling.